reezmahanan/Reezma-Hanan-Portfolio/README.md

 ---

 ## 📄 License
-This project is open-source and available under the MIT License.
+This project is open-source and available for educational purposes.